alanyongy/aegis-multiagent-ai/README.md

 > &nbsp;
 > At the start of each mission, agents send a single synchronization message containing all known states.
 > ![](writeup-assets/round-1-sync.png)
-> *Some information is able to be gathered individually with no time cost, by querying each cell in the map - critically, this includes whether there is a survivor on a cell.*
+> *Some information can be gathered individually at no time cost by querying each cell on the map — critically, this includes whether there is a survivor on a given cell.*
 >
-> Agents do not immediately move on round 1, as the local information known to each agent is not yet consistent with all others.
+> Agents do not immediately move in round 1, as each agent’s local information is not yet consistent with that of the others.
 > *The synchronization message will arrive at the start of round 2, during the thinking phase.*
 >
 > However, agents still have work to do before moving: gathering more information about cells which contain survivors.
-> *Since "OBSERVE" takes up a turn, agents need to coordinate which cells (with survivors) they observe.*
+> *Since "OBSERVE" consumes a turn, agents must coordinate which survivor-containing cells they observe.*
 >
 > A unique cell containing a survivor is assigned to each agent without communication with the following formula:
 > `indexToObserve = (round-1)*numOfAgents+agentID-1`